huangyue1752/Data-Engineer-portfolio/README.md

 This project aimed to automate the aggregation and loading of sales forecast data from multiple Microsoft SharePoint files into a centralized dataset for upload to Azure Blob storage, facilitating seamless integration with Snowflake database.

 ## Technical Highlights:
-- Developed Python scripts to fetch and consolidate forecasting files from SharePoint.
+- Developed Python scripts to fetch and consolidate forecasting files from Microsoft SharePoint.
 - Established connectivity with Azure Blob storage for seamless data upload.
 - Created an executable application for one-click data consolidation and upload.
 - Ensured data integrity and security throughout the process.